alvarag/ML-DataTransformationIS/README.md

 # BR-IS Instance selection by means of Binary Relevance
 Instance selection algorithms for MEKA.
-The versions are not optimized and have some limitations, please review the header of each class.
+The implementations of the algorithms are not fully optimized and have some limitations, please review the header of each class.

 The original MEKA software is necessary: https://github.com/Waikato/meka